 “We can use this discovery to target both the assembly and stability of the capsid, to either prevent the formation of the virus when it infects the host cell, or break it apart after it’s formed,” Luque said.
 “This could facilitate the characterization and identification of antiviral targets for viruses sharing the same icosahedral layout.”

 This new framework accommodates viruses that were previously outliers, provides new predictions of viral capsid architectures, and has identified common geometrical patterns among distant evolutionary-related viruses that infect everyone from humans to bacteria.

 Twarock said the new blueprints also provide “a new perspective on viral evolution, suggesting novel routes in which larger and more complex viruses may have evolved from simple ones at evolutionary timescales.”

 The geometries could be also used in new architectural designs in buildings and construction.

-Since the 1960s, these viral capsids have been classified using the geometrical framework introduced by structural biologist Donald Caspar and biophysicist Aaron Klug, which were inspired by the geodesic domes designed by the renowned architect R. Buckminster Fuller.
+Since the 1960s, these viral capsids have been classified using the geometrical framework introduced by structural biologist Donald Caspar and biophysicist Aaron Klug, which was inspired by the geodesic domes designed by the renowned architect R. Buckminster Fuller.
 However, as molecular imaging techniques have advanced, an increasing number of 3D viral capsid reconstructions that included viruses like Herpes or Zika have fallen out from this classical geometrical framework.

 “This study introduces a more general framework than the classic Caspar-Klug construction.
 It is based on the conservation of the local vertices formed by the proteins that interact in the capsid,” Luque explained.
 “This approach led to the discovery of six new types of icosahedral capsid layouts, while recovering the two classical layouts from Caspar-Klug based on Goldberg and geodesic polyhedra.”